You can watch the full clip where I speak about topping from the bottom here.

 There’s a difference between topping from the bottom and asking for what you want.
 There’s a difference between topping from the bottom and knowing what you want.
 There’s a difference between topping from the bottom and setting your Domme up for success to give you a scene that’s fucking amazing.

-What to do if you top from the bottom and don’t want to?
+What to do if you’re topping from the bottom and want to stop?

 First, I think that it is important to note that communication is NOT topping from the bottom.
 If you think you’re someone who tops from the bottom (and don’t want to)… or you’re annoyed by working with people who top from the bottom… or you have a desire that you want to share with your dominant… I think being more intentional with your communication can cause a huge shift.

 Someone telling me, “Mistress, this phrase turns me to mush.
 I would be such putty in your hands if these words were to leave your mouth.”
 First of all, that’s hot.
 I like when people beg.

 If you’re nervous about topping from the bottom, I highly recommend begging because begging is a super hot, erotic way of asking for your needs and learning how to articulate them.

 There’s nothing inherently topping from the bottom about asking for what you want.
 If you think there is, I would encourage you to investigate your feelings around topping from the bottom!